NebraLtd/Helium-Guides/docs/handy-guides/troubleshooting.md

 ### Hotspot not found on Onboarding Server

-To solve the we need to add your device in the onboarding server, for that please conact sales@nebra.com with **Model** of unint , **MAC address** and **Frequency** of the unit, And make sure to keep the device online till the issue solved.
+To solve the we need to add your device in the onboarding server, for that please contact sales@nebra.com with **Model** of unint , **MAC address** and **Frequency** of the unit, And make sure to keep the device online till the issue solved.

 ### Characteristic 398168aa Write Fail

 This issue is an intermittent one on iOS devices (iPhone / iPad), If you **close the app and re-open it and try again that should work** or please try to use another device anb see.
-If it's not solved please conact customer support.
+If it's not solved please contact customer support.

 ### Characteristics b833d34f Read fail